garvittsingla/http-server-cpp/README.md

 - Your browser (client) creates a socket
 - Google's server has a socket listening for connections
 - They connect and exchange data (your search request and results)
-- The connection closes when done
+- The connectionexi closes when done

 ---